SilverSoldier/silversoldier.github.io/_posts/2024-10-11-pytorch-parallelism.md

 print(f'Rank: {dist.get_rank()}, {tp_mesh}')
 ```

-Here, we create the mesh and for each device we print it overall rank in the distributed process group (`dist.get_rank()`) and the TP mesh as seen by this device.
+Here, we create the mesh and for each device we print its overall rank in the distributed process group (`dist.get_rank()`) and the TP mesh as seen by this device.

 The output looks like this:
 ```bash